 2019 Dig Scholarship Recipients

-Congratulations to our 2019 dig scholarship recipients!
-The Biblical Archaeology Society awarded scholarships to 12 individuals who would otherwise not have been able to participate in an archaeological excavation.
+In 2019 the Biblical Archaeology Society awarded scholarships to 12 individuals who would otherwise not have been able to participate in an archaeological excavation.
 These volunteers joined excavations throughout the biblical world and helped uncover history.
 They devoted countless hours, hard work, and enthusiasm to this pursuit.
-We applaud their efforts and offer our sincere thanks to the donors who funded this year’s scholarship program:

 Have you ever wondered what it’s like to volunteer on an archaeological dig?
 I Volunteered For This?!
 Life on an Archaeological Dig is a free eBook that gives you the lowdown on what to expect from life at a dig site.
 You’ll be glad to have this informative, amusing and sometimes touching collection of articles by archaeological dig volunteers.